kamilburda/genderbench/README.md

 results for a selected set of LLMs with the most recent version of `GenderBench`.

+## Documentation

+<a href="https://matus-pikuliak.github.io/gender_bench/docs/build/html/index.html">↗ Documentation.</a>

+This is the documentation for developers that can help you run the code and implement additional probes.

 ## Usage

 This section is for the researchers trying to run `GenderBench` on their own.